Here We Are. Send Us! Part III

 We’ll be joined by an impressive panel of experts:

-CEO of the national organization Religious Community for Reproductive Choice
+The Reverend Katey Zeh is a pro-choice ordained Baptist minister and CEO of the national organization Religious Community for Reproductive Choice.
+Religious Community for Reproductive Choice website

 This program made possible, in part, by a grant from the Lexington Social Justice Fund of the United Methodist Foundation of New England, and by generous gifts from individuals like you.
 Thank you!